conmaol/maglocunus/d/data.md

     a -- where --> d
 ```

-The unlabelled root entity is an instance of a ‘birth event’, and this observation can be represented by extending the graph like this:
+The unlabelled root entity here represents a specific ‘birth event’, which took place on the date and in the town specified, and which involved a new person named ‘Kate’ entering the world.

+The idea that Kate’s birth is an ‘entity’, just like Kate herself is an entity, but that it is a special kind of entity known as an ‘event’ (ie. something that has happened), can be teased out by adding a couple of entity types to the graph:

 ```mermaid
 flowchart TD